 OMG!
-“What did he mean by that?
-What do you think he’s saying?”
-“Why did he wait a day and a half to say this?”
+“What did they mean by that?
+What do you think they are saying?”
+“Why did they wait a day and a half to say this?”

 Here are a few ideas about that unsatisfying text message you just read:

-- He can’t, or doesn’t want to wax on eloquently like in romance novels.
+- They can’t, or don’t want to wax on eloquently like in romance novels.

-- He missed the memo on how to send pithy, loving and validating text statements.
+- They missed the memo on how to send pithy, loving, and validating text statements.

-- He’s not a mind-reader, and wrote the text before pondering the meaning of life.
+- They are not mind-readers and wrote the text before pondering the meaning of life.

-- The text came in at the same time he walked into a meeting, or was posting the best photo ever on Instagram!
+- The text came in at the same time they walked into a meeting or was posting the best photo ever on Instagram!

-Here are a few ideas about what she thinks he meant:
+Here are a few ideas about what many think the person meant:

-- She feels loved and validated by words of affirmation.
+- They feel loved and validated by words of affirmation.
 Many of us feel loved when we are told nice things about ourselves.
 See Gary Chapman’s book The Five Love Languages.

-- Her emotions guide her decision making, and she fills in the blanks when she doesn’t have all the facts.
+- Their emotions guide their decision making, and the person fills in the blanks when they don’t have all the facts.

-- She lives in her head (those are the intellectual types) and she is way over thinking the meaning of the text.
+- The person lives in their head (those are the intellectual types) and they are overthinking the meaning of the text.
 Many of us look for reasons to not trust because we fear being hurt.
 Before we open up our heart to the chance of being hurt, we nip it in the bud.

-- She’s triggered by messages suggesting she, not good enough, smart enough, or lovable.
+- They are triggered by messages suggesting they are, not good enough, not smart enough, or are unlovable.
 Texting is like being fed crumbs of food.
 Like the plant named Aubrey 2 in Little Shop of Horrors, many of us need more and more and more, and it’s often exhausting for our partners when we want daily feedings of affirmation via text messaging all through the day.